- Wednesday-Sunday, 12:30-4:00 pm

 15 Market Street, Trenton, NJ 08611

-The William Trent House Museum is the oldest house in Trenton, built in 1719 by Scottish immigrant and founder of Trenton, William Trent.
+The William Trent House Museum is the oldest standing structure in Trenton, built in 1719 by Scottish immigrant and founder of Trenton, William Trent.
+He lived in the home with his second wife, Mary Coddington Trent, his youngest son William Junior and eleven enslaved people.
 The home served as his country estate and later as a residence for three Governors.
-It boasts an allee of English cherry trees and numerous outbuildings, as well as grist, saw, and fulling mills along the Assunpink Creek.
-During the American Revolution, the Trent House was occupied by Hessian forces and played a prominent role in several battles fought at Trenton in 1776.
-It was also once used as a supply depot for Washington’s army.
-In 1929, the house was donated to the City of Trenton with the condition that it be returned to its original appearance and be used as a library, art gallery, or museum.
+During Trent's time, there was an allee of English cherry trees and numerous outbuildings, as well as grist mill, saw mill, and fulling mills along the Assunpink Creek.
+During the American Revolution, the Trent House was inhabited by two men, a Tory Doctor who set up a field hospital in the house and a Continental Army Colonel who used the house as a supply depot for Washington’s army.
+In 1929, the house was donated to the City of Trenton under the condition that it be returned to its original appearance and be used as a library, art gallery, or museum.
 After extensive restoration, the William Trent House Museum opened in 1939.
 It is operated by the Trent House Association, is a designated National Historic Landmark, and is listed in both the State and National Registers of Historic Places.

 WHAT TO SEE AND DO

 - Take a self-guided tour of the historic gardens, orchard, and grounds.
 (Lead by a gardener when available)

 - Take a guided tour of the House museum and view the exhibits to learn about 18th Century history and lifeways.

 - Discover the legacies of prominent residents who called the Trent House home throughout centuries of use.